Abstract

 • In the stationary in relation to the space “Earth-centered inertial coordinate system” (the ECI frame of reference).

-The observer-1, situated in the stationary in relation to the space frame of reference, will see again that the fixed on the ground transmission and reception stations are moving eastward in the stationary space with the velocity V of the surface of the Earth for the respective latitude.
+Observer-1, situated in the stationary in relation to the space frame of reference, will see again that the fixed on the ground transmission and reception stations are moving eastward in the stationary space at the linear speed V of the surface of the Earth for the corresponding latitude.
 However, in this case, they will find that the distance, traveled by the electromagnetic signal, will be equal to the distance D between the two stations on the ground, minus the distance Δ=V(tF – tI).
-Here, Δ is the distance that station B passes during the travel-time of the electromagnetic signal (tF – tI) with a velocity V (the linear velocity of the Earth’s surface in the stationary space at the respective latitude).
+Here, Δ is the distance that station B passes during the travel-time of the electromagnetic signal (tF – tI) with the linear speed V of the Earth’s surface in the stationary space at the respective latitude.

 • In the frame of reference, related to the Earth’s surface:

-Obviously, the measured speed by the observer-2 is higher than the measured by the observer-1 (equation (6)), and the difference is equal to the linear velocity of the Earth’s surface in the stationary space at the respective latitude:
+Obviously, the speed measured by observer-2 (equation (7)) is greater than that measured by observer-1 (equation (6)), and the difference with the speed of light in vacuum is again equal to the linear speed of the Earth’s surface in the stationary space at the respective latitude:

-This theoretical result again accurately corresponds to the results of the above-mentioned experiments made by Marmet and Kelly using GPS that:
+This theoretical result again accurately corresponds to the results of the above-mentioned experiments performed by Marmet and Kelly, using GPS data, which revealed the following:

-the measured velocity the electromagnetic signals in the reference system related to the Earth’s surface in the direction “from East to West” is equal to c2 = (cvacuum + V) ,
+The measured speed of the electromagnetic signals in the reference system related to the Earth’s surface in the direction “from east to west” is equal to c2=(cvacuum +V),

 3. Conclusion

 Many scientists have given evidence that the “Light Speed Invariance is a Remarkable Illusion” (Gift, 2010).
-However, this is avoided to be formally discussed by the physical society.
+However, this is avoided from being formally discussed by physical society.

 Nowadays, the value of the speed of light in vacuum is recommended by the CGPM (Conférence Générale des Poids et Mesures), in the following way: